-- But the technology is too expensive (× 100 cost of c-Si). - It is only used on niche markets such as space applications.

-- One important trend in PV research is to make tandem solar cells, using crystalline silicon as one of the sub-cells. - The idea is to profit from the maturity and low cost of c-Si and the highefficiency potential of the tandem solar cells.
+- But the technology is too expensive (x 100 cost of c-Si). - It is only used on niche markets such as space applications. - One important trend in PV research is to make tandem solar cells using crystalline silicon as one of the sub-cells. - → Profit from the maturity and low cost of c-Si and the high-efficiency potential of tandem solar cells.